Life Before Ulster

-Phil Ramsey’s research focuses mainly on media policy and public service media in the UK, with a specific focus on the work of the BBC.
-His work addresses media governance and the political-economy of the UK’s media system.
-He has written on the use of the public value approach at the BBC, the move online of BBC Three, and debates around the devolution of broadcasting powers in the UK.
-Other strands of his research have dealt with cultural policy in the UK, the relationship between media and democracy, and critical approaches to political public relations.
+He addresses media governance and the political economy of the UK’s media system, and has written on the use of the public value approach at the BBC, the move online of BBC Three, and on debates around the devolution of broadcasting powers in the UK.
+Other strands of his research have dealt with cultural policy in the UK, Northern Irish culture and society, the relationship between media and democracy, and critical approaches to political public relations.

 Phil’s research has been published in a number of international journals that include Media, Culture & Society, Convergence, International Journal of Cultural Policy, Journal of Radio and Audio Media and Television & New Media.
 He tweets on media policy and higher education policy at @ramsey_phil.

 Phil has been Chair of the Media, Communication and Cultural Studies Association (MeCCSA) Policy Network since 2018, and before that was Vice Chair in 2017.

 The network functions to exchange ideas and research findings, and also seeks to join with civil society in their debates with the regulators, the broadcasters and the Government.
 He has also engaged through events, knowledge exchange and research activities with a number of external institutions, including: the BBC, the BBC Trust, Ofcom, Impress (press regulator), and the Press Council of Ireland.

 Through his teaching activities, he has engaged with, among others: the Chartered Institute of Public Relations, the National Autistic Society (Northern Ireland), the Irish Football Association, and Expac, through the Conflicts of Interest course (which was an EU Peace & Reconciliation funded programme).